theksmith/CarBusInterface/README.md

 #### Acknowledgments

-+	CarBusInterfaceService.java was inspired by the Android SDK's BluetoothChatService.java sample file.
++	CarBusInterfaceService.java was inspired by the Android SDK's BluetoothChatService.java sample.
 +	TaskerIntent.java was pulled from http://tasker.dinglisch.net/code/TaskerIntent.java to support executing Tasker tasks.